AdelMirsharji/slate/source/index.html.md

 # Programming languages and third-party
 ThingsBoard back-end is written in **Java**, but we also have some micro-services based on **Node.js**.
 ThingsBoard front-end is a **SPA** based on **Angular 9** framework.

-# Getting started with ThingsBoard:
+# Installing ThingsBoard:

-In this Guide we will explain step by step how to install ThingsBoard on Ubuntu Server!
+In this API document we will explain step by step how to install ThingsBoard on Ubuntu Server!

 <aside class="notice">
 To run ThingsBoard and PostgreSQL on a single machine you will need at least 1Gb of RAM.
 To run ThingsBoard and Cassandra on a single machine you will need at least 8Gb of RAM.